Fluxanoia/LectureNotes/readme.md

 the impact of CoViD-19 on my second year examinations).
 They are even more likely to contain errors and inconsistencies than the other notes.

+* Year 2 / Symbols, Patterns and, Signals
 * Year 2 / Databases and Cloud Concepts
 * Year 2 / Language Engineering
 * Year 2 / Theory of Computation